Chapter 3: Spiritual Renunciation

 There was a person looking like a crazy man, sitting with a mud-covered body, and he heard her yelling and saw her running.
 He called to her.
 “What is the matter?
 Why are you crying?”

 She said, “I have no time to speak to you.
 I am going to end my life.”

 “End your life!
 Is it so bad?
-Can I hear what it is?” he asked.
+Can I hear what it is?”